mapbox/mercantile/README.rst

 .. code-block:: console

 	$ mercantile --help
 	Usage: mercantile [OPTIONS] COMMAND [ARGS]...

 	  Command line interface for the Mercantile Python package.

 	Options:
 	  -v, --verbose  Increase verbosity.
 	  -q, --quiet    Decrease verbosity.
+	  --version      Show the version and exit.
 	  --help         Show this message and exit.

 	Commands:
 	  bounding-tile  Print the bounding tile of a lng/lat point, bounding box, or GeoJSON objects.
-      children       Print the children of the tile. parent         print the parent tile.
+	  children       Print the children of the tile. neighbors      Print the neighbors of the tile. parent         Print the parent tile.
 	  quadkey        Convert to/from quadkeys.
 	  shapes         Print the shapes of tiles as GeoJSON. tiles          Print tiles that overlap or contain a lng/lat point, bounding box, or GeoJSON objects.

-See `docs/cli.rst <docs/cli.rst>`__ for more about the mercantile program.

 See Also
 ========